microhq/trace-srv/README.md

 ## Sending to Trace

 The trace server consumes messages from the broker topic micro.trace.span.
-Traces can be generated and sent with the go-platform.
+Traces can be generated and sent with the go-os.